cs1302uga/cs1302-minesweeper-alpha/README.md

 As a reminder, trailing whitespace is ignored.

+#### Advice of Reading Commands

+All valid game commands are entered on a single line.
+Implementers should always use the `nextLine()` method of their one and only *standard input* `Scanner` object to retrieve an entire line of input for a command as a `String`.
+Once an entire line is retrieved, it can be parsed using various methods; however, implementers may find it useful to construct a new `Scanner` object using the line as its source so that they can scan over the individual tokens.
+To put this into perspective, taking the "make a `Scanner` from the line" approach would make it so you can handle all four examples at the end of the last sub-section with one set of code.

 #### Command Syntax Format

 In the sections below, we describe the syntax format that each command must adhere to in order to be considered correct.
 Syntactically incorrect commands are considered an error.
 Information about displaying errors to the player is contained in a section below.